Are cameras in EMS worth it?

 My hope is that vehicle cameras may lead to safer driving practices.
 Some of my drivers over the years scared the pants off me, and maybe they would slow down and be more careful if they knew their driving was being recorded.

-2. Personal cameras
+2. Personal or body cameras for EMS

 Personal cameras or “body cams” are worn on the body, and they record your interactions with people or patients inside and outside the ambulance.
 They come in three basic types.